SilentImp/performance_article/eng.md

 ![Result of command execution shows the size of index.js.](images/size-limit-1.png)

-Now we seeing the size of the file but this size is not actually under control.
-Let's fix that, add `limit` to `package.json`:
+Now we can see the size of the file but it’s not actually under control yet.
+Let's fix that by adding a `limit` in `package.json`:

 ```diff
 "size-limit": [